amrheing/my_smart_home_devices/README.md

 # zwave

-the zwave controller is integrated in Home Assistant
+the ozw controller runs in a docker container in HA i use the ozw beta integration

 we are living in a big house with 3 floors and a cellar.
 Not too break the communication is a big step in the mesh networks